-17 It is intended that the recommendations of this RAP will be applicable for all accounting periods (including interim financial statements) commencing on or after 30 June 2012.
+It is intended that the recommendations of this RAP will be applicable to unit trusts with annual periods beginning on or after 1 July 2016.
+This RAP is not intended to apply to interim financial statements for periods beginning on or after 1 July 2016 for unit trusts with annual periods beginning before 1 July 2016.
 Earlier adoption is encouraged.
 If a unit trust applies the amendments for an earlier period, it shall disclose that fact.

-As a transitional provision, in the first year of application, a unit trust need not provide comparative information exempted by the FRSs and for direct expenses relating to the purchase and sale of financial instruments referred in paragraph 35.
+As a transitional provision, in the first year of application, a unit trust need not provide comparative information exempted by the FRSs as specified in the transition provisions of the FRSs.